NajimuddinS/CounterV2/README.md

 - **Model**: Represents the state of the counter and business logic.
 - **View**: Displays the UI and captures user intents (e.g., button clicks).
 - **ViewModel/Intent**: Handles user actions, processes logic, and updates the state.
-- **Reactive Framework**: Uses RxJava, RxKotlin, or LiveData to manage data streams and state updates.
+- **Reactive Framework**: Uses Rx to manage data streams and state updates.

 ## Use Cases